 Facts are facts: managing the #cloud requires a different mindset vs. traditional, on-premise #legacyIT

-Buying capacity and new services from cloud providers is an ongoing process, which is much different from the periodic purchase of assets that characterize the on-premise legacy world.
+Buying capacity and new services from cloud providers is an ongoing process, which is much different from the periodic purchase of assets in the on-premise legacy world.
 Instead of a one-time, closely controlled activity done every three to five years, cloud buying happens continually and if they’re not careful, companies could see spending spiral out of control.

 They also need to know what and how to buy from providers, which can be difficult given the expanding complexities of options providers offer across IaaS, PaaS and Enterprise support.
 And, companies have to be able to navigate the hyperscalers’ complex operational support ecosystem to quickly resolve technical or operational issues that may impact the business.